Harper College is closed on Friday, April 18, for Reading Day.

 Number Course Title Credits

 Description: Surveys the human body, with emphasis on basic physical and chemical concepts, anatomy, physiology and embryology.
 Designed to meet the needs of students in certain allied health career programs.
-Knowledge of high school biology is assumed.
-(NOTE: Not Lab science credit.)
+Knowledge of high school biology assumed.
+(NOTE: Not science lab credit.)

 Description: Emphasizes the origin and the basic structure of medical words, including prefixes, suffixes, word roots, combining forms and plurals.
 Offers pronunciation, spelling, and definition of medical terms based on the body systems approach.
 Emphasis on rendering a professional vocabulary required for work in the health care field.

 Description: Provides an introduction to the profession of medical assisting.
-Emphasizes communication, professionalism, OSHA standards, HIPAA, pharmacology and introduction to medical specialties.
+Emphasizes communication, professionalism, pharmacology and introduction to medical specialties.

 Description: Develops skill necessary to calculate medication dosages and solutions using the metric system.
 A basic math ability, including decimals, fractions and percentages, is necessary to be successful in this course.